polyaxon/polyaxon/docs/templates/reference_polyaxon_helm.md

-Note: using TLS requires either: a preconifgured secret with the TLS secrets in it or the user of [cert-manager](https://github.com/helm/charts/tree/master/stable/cert-manager) to auto request certs from let's encrypt and store them in a secret.
+Note: using TLS requires either: a preconfigured secret with the TLS secrets in it or the user of [cert-manager](https://github.com/helm/charts/tree/master/stable/cert-manager) to auto request certs from let's encrypt and store them in a secret.

-It's alaso possible to use a service like [externalDNS](https://github.com/helm/charts/tree/master/stable/external-dns) to auto create the DNS entry for the polyaxon API service.
+It's also possible to use a service like [externalDNS](https://github.com/helm/charts/tree/master/stable/external-dns) to auto create the DNS entry for the polyaxon API service.

 ### Securing api server with TLS